 1. Check The Monitor Cable

-Both ends of a monitor DVI cable have screws to hold them securely in place, but not everybody uses them.
-Ensure both ends of the connectors are secure and that they are held tightly in place.
+Both sides of a monitor DVI cable have screws to hold them securely, but not everybody uses them.
+Ensure both ends of the connectors are secure and tightly held in place.
 If securing the connection doesn’t fix the flicker, the cable itself may be defective.
 Grab a spare one and swap them out to see if that resolves the problem.

 Check that both ends of the power cable are also secure.
-A loose power cable can sometimes cause a screen to flicker, and a buzzing sound often accompanies this.
+A loose power cable can sometimes cause a screen to flicker, and usually, a buzzing sound accompanies it.

-Open the graphics control panel and select Change resolution (NVIDIA wording).
+- Within the graphics control panel, click on Change resolution.
 Select the flickering monitor in the options and make sure the refresh rate is at least 60Hz.
 If you have a 100Hz monitor, set it to that.
 Save any changes and retest.

 4. Check Your Graphics Card

 Issues with the graphics card can sometimes cause a monitor to flicker.
 These situations are unusual, but it is a possibility.
-If you have multiple monitors and only one screen acts up, the issue isn’t your graphics card.
+The problem isn’t your graphics card if you have multiple monitors and only one screen acts up.
 If all monitors, or your only monitor, flickers, it is worth checking out the hardware and connections.

-Check that your graphics card does not have accumulated dirt and dust on the surfaces.
-Make sure the cooling fan is working and that all case fans are turning when they should.
-Use Speedfan or a similar program to monitor the temperature of your card, as overheating is a prime cause of most graphics card issues.
+Ensure that your graphics card does not have accumulated dirt and dust on the surface.
+Ensure the cooling fan is working and that all case fans are running when they should.
+Use Speedfan or a similar program to monitor the temperature of your graphics card, as overheating is a prime cause of most issues.
 If all looks okay, it might not be your graphics card causing the flickering.

 5. Check The Monitor